 This course will include an intensive and in-depth study of the topics listed above as well as other topics that are not specifically listed in the Massachusetts state standards.
-Students selecting this course should have reading skills
+Students selecting this course should have reading skills at grade level and be able to solve multi-step problems by applying algebraic methods.
+It will serve as an important component of college preparatory study.

-PHYSICS (Lab)
+PHYSICS (Lab) Honors Course #3104